 International schools in Buenos Aires

-Space can be limited at international schools in Buenos Aires, and expat parents need to plan well ahead if wanting a place for their child at the school of their choice.
-International schools provide world-class education and support for their students, and fees can be expensive.
-Those moving to the city as part of a corporate relocation should factor this into any contract negotiations before committing to the move.
+Space can be limited at international schools in Buenos Aires, and you need to plan well ahead if you want a place for your child at the school of your choice.
+International schools provide world-class education and support for their students, although fees have become increasingly expensive due to Argentina’s economic volatility.

-See our reviews on the best International Schools in Buenos Aires.
+International Schools in Buenos Aires

-Special-needs education in Buenos Aires
+Special educational needs in Buenos Aires

 Tutors in Buenos Aires